bvkrauth/bvkrauth.github.io/_publications/covidmh.md

 date: 2023-06-30
 venue: 'Working paper'
 paperurl: 'https://bvkrauth.github.io/publication/covidmh'
-citation: "Friesen, Jane, Brian Krauth, and Brett Wilmer (2023). &quot;COVID-19 and the Mental Health of Adolescents in British Columbia.&quot; Working paper, Simon Fraser University."
+citation: "Friesen, Jane, Brian Krauth, and Brett Wilmer (2023). &quot;COVID-19 and the Mental Health of Adolescents in British Columbia.&quot; (EdWorkingPaper: 23-805)."
 ---
 We use linked individual-level data on school enrollment, physician services received, and prescription medications to measure the effect of the COVID-19